Beginning of Semester Message

 - Do you wonder what learning tools are approved?
 Check out the UT Canvas Apps page!
 We’ve made it easier to find and install approved apps in Canvas.
 Look for the ‘UT Canvas Apps’ course menu link to get started.

 - If you’re interested in a new technology tool and want to integrate it with Canvas, ISO (Information Security Office) approval and a business contract are required.
-Check our External Apps page Links to an external site. for a list of approved tools/vendors.
+Check out the External Apps page Links to an external site. for a list of vetted and approved tools/vendors and what to do if a tool isn’t listed.

 - LinkedIn Learning is now integrated with Canvas, allowing faculty to incorporate videos from LinkedIn Learning’s massive catalogue Links to an external site..